tbrowder/Excel/README.md

 # Excel

-A Raku module to create or use Excel xlsx files.
-It
+## A Raku module to create or use Excel xlsx files.

+## [Note this module replaces the short-lived module Excel::Text::Template.]

-can:
+The module can:

 * Read an existing Microsoft Excel xlsx file
 * Create Excel xlxs files